-Lyon Street Community groundbreaking
+Lyon Street Community celebrates groundbreaking for new affordable homes

 Residents of the Lyon Street Community recently got the kind of investment they say they thought was a long time coming.
 The city of Columbia broke ground Thursday on the site of one of six new affordable homes that will be built in the coming months on Washington and McDuffie streets.